Image

 jas39c

 Apart from being a single engine fighter the Saab Gripen looks quite similar to the Rafale.
-The main other difference is in the air intakes: the two oval intakes of the Rafale are placed diagonally at the side the fuselage.
+The main other difference is in the air intakes: the two rectanguar intakes of the Gripen are placed vertically at the side the fuselage.